diamonds / wild tales + lost trails

 Local Guide (Taquaral)

 The lone resident of a storied, abandoned ranch situated in one of the wildest stretches of cerrado in Brazil—a full day’s trek through untamed brush from his closest neighbor—Levi has become something of a living legend among the folks living in the borderlands; the mere mention of his name eliciting reverence, sympathy, gossip, and outcry in short order.
 He is a man with stories to tell, and precious few visitors to tell them to.
 Spending time with him, and sharing the story of our own journey to his home, is a highlight of any trip to the region, and the stuff that lifelong memories are made of.
-Days 12 & 13 are days for the ages.
+A day with Levi is a day for the ages.

 Odds & Ends